on this page

 You only need a CRN if you want to claim Centrelink payments or services.

 The quickest way to get a CRN is with myGov.
 To start you need a myGov account.
-If you don’t have one, you can create one.
+If you don’t have one, you can find out how to create one on the myGov website.
 When you’ve created your myGov account, follow these steps to prove your identity online and get a CRN.

 - Sign in to myGov.

-- Select I don’t have or don’t know my CRN, followed by Continue.
+- Select No to Do you have or know your CRN, followed by Next.

 Before you submit a claim for some payments, you may need to meet some more identity requirements.
 This could include bringing acceptable photo identity documents to a service centre or uploading a document in your Centrelink online account or the Express Plus Centrelink mobile app.
 We’ll let you know if you need to do this.